 - Compliance Testing

-Avaya Aura® Application Enablement Services (AE Services) Release 6.3.3 was made generally available in June 2014 as part of Avaya Aura 6.2 Feature Pack 4.
+Avaya Aura® Application Enablement Services (AE Services) Release 6.3.3 was made generally available in June 2014 as part of Avaya Aura Platform 6.2 Feature Pack 4.
 The release includes a full set of reissued SDKs, Clients and server software, plus a number of updated product and developer guides.
 This is not the latest AE Services release.
 The latest release is recommended for new development.